-New York is a "mixed" state, meaning that it has a dog bite statute that mixes the one-bite rule with a degree of strict liability.
-The statute makes a dog owner or keeper strictly liable only for medical and veterinary costs.
+New York is a "mixed" state, meaning that it has a dog bite statute that mixes the one-bite rule with a limited degree of strict liability.
+The statute makes the owner or keeper of a previously adjudicated "dangerous dog" strictly liable only for medical and veterinary costs.
 For other damages, New York requires a victim to prove that the dog had the dangerous tendency to bite people, and that the dog owner knew it.

 - If you are an attorney who is researching the law in this state, read this page and also click here.